Rhetoric Team (8th-12th grade) – Open to all homeschoolers

 Colleges are looking for students to participate for MULTIPLE YEARS in the same

-The meetings include my teaching about some aspect of public speaking, but the bulk of the
+The meetings include my teaching about some aspect of public speaking, but the bulk of

-the school year for them to get comfortable with speaking in front
+opportunities during the school year for them to get comfortable with speaking in front

-of people even if they don’t participate in the competitions.
+of people, even if they don’t participate in the competitions.
 The exercises are not intense

 but are meant to encourage each student to grow and become better.
 I only have a few rules

 - Everyone must smile and nod encouragingly at the speaker.

 The team is a very supportive environment and includes students who have a variety of

 skill levels.
 I have students there who are literally shaking in their shoes the first time

 they get up and speak as well as students who have gone on to compete at the national

 levels in college (even one who has traveled around the world on the Air Force Academy

 debate team).
-We really have something for everyone!
+We have something for everyone!
 Most of my students participate

-each year they are in high school, which allows them to really improve (and looks good to colleges and scholarship committees).
+each year they are in high school, which allows them to really improve (and looks good

-God led them in life.
+any situation in which God has led them in life.
 We have seen students blossom from

 being terrified into confident speakers.
 All this in a supportive environment where

 everyone is rooting for you to succeed (because everyone is in the same boat – group